sulla80

 “The Eretnids have been regarded by some scholars as one of the Anatolian beyliks, but they were of Mongol origin and struck coins according to Ilkhan patterns.”
 (Album)

-In the turbulent years following the death of Ilkhan Abu Sa'id in AH 736, Eretna, an Ilkhanate governor, turned to the Mamluks for support, minting coins referencing Al-Nasir, and eventually declared himself and independent Supreme Sultan.
+In the turbulent years following the death of Ilkhan Abu Sa'id in AH 736, Eretna, an Ilkhanate governor, turned to the Mamluks for support, minting coins referencing Al-Nasir, and eventually declared himself an independent Supreme Sultan.

 "Eretna Uyghür, founder of the Eretnid dynasty, was the Mongol lieutenant-governor in Anatolia from 1314 to 1335 and governor there for the puppet Ilkhāns controlled by Hasan-i Buzurg Jaläyir from 1335-42.
 Between AH 742 and 746/AD 1341-46 Eretna minted coins both in his own name and in those of various Mongol khāns.
 In 747 he began to issue coins in his own name only."
 (Remler)